Guitar Build Process

 3?

-G string lower at nut for "mwah", all others higher for clear tone
+G string a bit lower for "mwah", all others higher for clear tone

 My first fretted: about 4.0mm all strings